Methods to collect Quantitative Data cvr

 We have established what is quantitative data and how to analyze them.
 But before we start to create surveys to collect quantitative data, we need to decide the best method to collect the data.

-Here we have compiled an extensive list of five types of data collection methods in quantitative research.
+Here we have compiled an extensive list of five types of quantitative data collection methods.

 1. Survey